zombyacoff/tu-parser/README.md

 # Telegraph Universal Parser
-A pip-module that facilitates the creation of Telegra.ph parsing scripts
+A pip-module that facilitates the creation of [Telegraph](https://telegra.ph) parsing scripts

 ## Examples
 Examples of using our module: